How Khodorkovsky was guided to the Parliament

 “The oligarch who was sentenced to nine years imprisonment announced his decision to claim the deputy chair”.
 The website Prigovor.ru reminds its readers of what happened on August 15, 2005.

-18 years ago, on August 15, 2005, the European public got to know that “While in prison, Khodorkovsky was up to get into Duma”. («Сидя в тюрьме, Ходорковский метит в Думу»).
+On August 15, 2005, the European public got to know that “While in prison, Khodorkovsky was up to get into Duma”. («Сидя в тюрьме, Ходорковский метит в Думу»).
 Under such a title an article was published in the newspaper “Le Figaro”.
 Its author, Alexander Saidre did his utmost trying to make a portrait of a "mutinous prisoner" which as early as yesterday was buying deputies wholesale and retail, and now, deciding to demonstrate himself his civic consciousness, announced his decision to run for a place in the Russian Parliament.

 “He sits in prison.
 Without newspapers.
 Without a TV set.
 He is sharing a narrow prison cell with ten other inmates.
 But Mikhail Khodorkovsky, former owner of the once gigantic oil company Yukos, is preparing himself to launch a new political carrier and to become a deputy of the Russian Parliament!
 Sentenced to 9 years of incarceration for fraud and tax evasion, the oligarch declared his decision to take hold of the forthcoming elections and to claim a chair of deputy in the Lower Chamber of the Russian Parliament,” noted this author telling about the events of planet-scale measure which were developing around the electoral district Universitetsky No 201 of Moscow.